aicpslab/certnet-control-sim/README.md

 2. Run the associated `report` and `plot` functions in the corresponding experiment `core/` folder.

 > **Notes**
->
 > * This repository includes saved simulation data used in the paper, containing the required parameters and baseline outputs for reproduction.
-> * Saved data files are typically written manually and are not automatically overwritten unless explicitly enabled in the scripts.
+> * Full simulation runs automatically save data with timestamped filenames, so the saved data used in the paper are not overwritten.
 > * Exported paper-ready figures are saved to `Figures/`.

 ```